-The alternative compositions are depicted in Figure 5.1 (which also shows the most straightforward composition that makes no attempt to economize space).
+The alternative compositions are depicted in Figure 5.1 (which also shows the most straightforward composition of A_1 and A_2 that makes no attempt to economize space).

-Proof: The idea is avoiding the storage of the temporary value of $f_1(x)$ by computing each of its bits ("on the fly") whenever this bit is needed for the computation of f_2 .
-That is, we do not start by computing $f_1(x)$, but rather start by computing $f_2(x, f_1(x))$ although we do not have some of the bits of the relevant input (i.e., the bits of $f_1(x)$).
+Proof: The idea is avoiding the storage of the temporary value of $f_1(x)$, by computing each of its bits ("on the fly") whenever it is needed for the computation of f_2 .
+That is, we do not start by computing $f_1(x)$, but rather start by computing $f_2(x, f_1(x))$ although we do not have some of the bits of the relevant input.
 The missing bits will be computed (and re-computed) whenever we need them in the computation of $f_2(x, f_1(x))$.
 Details follow.